F5Networks/f5-telemetry-streaming/contributing/README.md

 - Vim on BIG-IP (enough said, you know who you are)

 Note: See Release Checklist on Confluence for complete details.

+---
+### Public documentation methodology

+In general, see the documentation team for more details... however there is a process.

+The current process involves adding a `doc` label to an issue to note it requires public documentation.
+This will cause the issue to show up in a documentation board in GitLab, the developer responsible for the feature is also responsible for generating the artifacts required by the documentation team member.

+See the [examples](../examples/declarations) directory for curated artifacts such as declaration examples, output examples, AS3 declaration example, etc.

+See the [INTERNAL_README.md](../INTERNAL_README.md) for an internal explanation of most features.